 Before you roll your eyes, fidget spinners help some kids zone in, but we know they can also distract others.
 You might consider either gifting a fidget spinner or allowing students to use a fidget spinner during certain times in class.

 If it motivates kids and improves behavior, you may as well let them fidget and spin to their heart’s content!

 Don’t assign homework for a night — no explanation needed 🙂

 15. Treasure box

-Fill a box with small goodies like shaped erasers, stickers, funky pencils, notebooks, and small toys, and let your kiddos pick a reward from the box.
+Fill a box with small goodies like shaped erasers, stickers, funky pencils, notebooks, and small toys, and let your kiddos pick their own reward.

-Yeah, reward-based sticker charts may not be your thing, but these manipulatives have survived the ages.
+We know, reward-based sticker charts may not be your thing.
+But these simple tools have survived the ages.
 You can find smelly or hologram stickers for a simple and quick PBIS reward.
 We’re hoping the gesture alone will make the good behavior stick!